Mcamin/Homelab-Ansible-Playbooks/README.md

 # 🧩 Ansible Playbooks Collection

 This repository contains a curated set of **Ansible playbooks** organized by system type and purpose.
-Each category targets specific infrastructure components used in a homelab or production environment — such as Ubuntu servers, Proxmox hosts, Portainer setups, Docker services, and Checkmk monitoring.
+Each category targets specific infrastructure components used in a homelab or production environment — such as Ubuntu servers, Proxmox hosts, Docker services, and Checkmk monitoring.

 ---